 What do I do if the catheter comes out or off?

-What are the signs that I have a urine infection?
+What are the signs that I have an infection?

 What to ask your doctor about urinary catheters